What is Healthcare Network Security?

 Data Encryption

-Encryption is an essential security measure that converts readable data (plain text) into cipher text, typically utilising a key or hashing algorithm, so that data can be stored/transmitted in a secure format only accessible by authorised users or systems.
+Encryption is an essential security measure that converts readable patient data (plain text) into cipher text, typically utilising a key or hashing algorithm, so that data can be stored/transmitted in a secure format only accessible by authorised users or systems.

 Encryption is therefore an essential capabilities for healthcare networks, obscuring patient data so that the data cannot be read by unauthorised accessors, even in the event of a breach.